Kris2k/vimfiles/README.md

 *   "sessionman" to have some session management, not used, just use screen/tmux and not disable pc/server
 *   "supertab" have various completion under tab
+*   "syntactics" new addition syntax checker for python C/C++ and more
 *   "taglist" again cool to have but I don't use it often,
 *   "vim-surround" great, not used often but if you need word surrond and not strech your fingers by goin wi"<esc>  use vwS"